top of page

 find here not only internet and peace,

-but the feeling that inner pressure disappears.
+but the feeling that inner pressure has disappeared.

 You no longer work against the world,